snikch/jquery.dirtyforms/README.md

 ## Selectors

 **:dirty** will select all non-ignored elements with the dirty class attached.
 For example, `form:dirty` would select all non-ignored forms that are currently dirty.

+**:dirtylistening** will select all elements that has the listening class attached.
+This will be all forms that are currently listening for changes.

 **:dirtyignored** will select all elements that are currently ignored by Dirty Forms.